nurrony/devship/README.md

 The script prompt you to setup [traefik Ingress Controller][traefik] using [Traefik Helm Chart][traefik-helm-chart] with the `TLS` support.

-If you did not setup ingress during creation of the cluster, you can install it following the steps described in [Setup Traefik Ingress Controller](/examples/ingress/README.md)
+If you did not setup ingress during creation of the cluster, you can install it following the steps described in [Setup Nginx Ingress Controller](/examples/ingress/README.md) using [Bitnami Nginx Ingress Helm Chart][bitnami-nginx-ingress-chart]

 ## Todo
 - [ ] Add Docker Registry UI